 Fingerstick/whole blood, Oral-fluid

-Key population: Men who have sex with men (men who have sex with men), transgender women, and female workers
+Key population: Men who have sex with men, transgender women, and female workers

 Values and preferences